Better Business Bureau: New home? Look out for moving scams

 Protect yourself from moving scams:

-Be wary of unusual requests.
-If a mover asks for a large down payment or full payment in advance, that may be an indication of a fraudulent
+- Be wary of unusual requests.
+If a mover asks for a large down payment or full payment in advance, that may be an indication of a fraudulent business.

 - Keep an inventory of your belongings.
 Having an inventory sheet is one of the best ways to keep track of your possessions.
 Taking photos of the contents prior to packing is a great way to prove if damages were incurred during the moving process.